top of page

 2026 SUMMER CAMPS

-MadFiddle Summer Camps are a great way for new/interested players to get a taste of the MadFiddle experience prior to next season.
+MadFiddle Summer Camps are a great way for new players to get a taste of the MadFiddle experience prior to next season.
 For returning players, an opportunity to gain momentum, stay connected and push your skills during the off-season.

 Scholarship opportunities are available.